Here are some frequently asked questions about TMJ disorder.

 Generally speaking, severe pain is a regular consequence of TMJ disorder because the temporomandibular joint is located very close to the trigeminal nerve, a prominent neural pathway.
 When the temporomandibular joint becomes imbalanced, it can compress or impact the trigeminal nerve, transmitting pain.

-Why choose a neuromuscular dentist?
+Why choose a physiologic dentist?

 How does Lake Forest Smiles diagnose TMJ disorder?

-Our neuromuscular dentists will examine your bite and temporomandibular joints for possible pain and tenderness.
+Our physiologic dentists will examine your bite and temporomandibular joints for possible pain and tenderness.
 We also may use technological advances such as the K-7 system, which can identify any clicking or popping sounds as your jaw moves, as well as identify any inordinate stress or strain being placed on the mastication (jaw) muscles.
 We may also take X-rays to determine more detailed images of your jaw joints and teeth.

 How is TMJ disorder treated?

-At Lake Forest Smiles, our neuromuscular dentists often prefer to treat a patient with TMJ disorder through noninvasive measures, either oral appliance therapy, occlusal adjustments, TENS therapy, or orthodontics.
+At Lake Forest Smiles, our physiologic dentists often prefer to treat a patient with TMJ disorder through noninvasive measures, either oral appliance therapy, occlusal adjustments, TENS therapy, or orthodontics.
 Severe cases of TMD may respond best to a combination of treatments or surgery.
 Using impressions of your mouth, we fabricate an orthotic mouthpiece that is customized to fit as snugly, securely, and comfortably as possible.
 When this mouthpiece is worn, it applies gentle pressure, guiding your lower jaw into its preferred alignment and resolving the stress being placed on the temporomandibular joints.
 Once the TMJ disorder has been treated, pain also will be resolved.

 In very rare cases, surgery may be needed.